arianitu/postgres-statefulset/config/README.md

 https://github.com/elastos/Elastos.NET.Carrier.Native.SDK#2-install-pre-requirements

-The methods for connecting the Hive node to the IPFS system is so far a mystery to us!
+The methods for connecting the Hive node to the IPFS system are so far a mystery to us!